Back

 Luge

-• Max Langenhan and Felix Loch (Germany): Langenhan has secured the last two World Cup titles and six world championships, challenged by teammate Loch, the current World Cup leader and a two-time Olympic gold medalist.
+• Max Langenhan and Felix Loch (Germany): Langenhan has secured the last two World Cup titles and six world championships and will be challenged by teammate Loch, the current World Cup leader and two-time Olympic gold medalist.

 • Julia Taubitz (Germany): Winner of the last three World Cup season titles and three golds at last year’s world championships.